CLS-Genetics/CLS-Genetics.github.io/docs/PRS.md

 PGI will be derived for multiple health and social traits (below), and made available on the UKDS via special license agreement.

 We are aiming for a full release of the PGI in 2025, though this is dependent on internal capacity.
 We will email genetics data applicants when the data are available.
-For further updates please email clsdata@ucl.ac.uk.
+For further updates please [email us](mailto:clsdata@ucl.ac.uk).

 In the interim, we have a selection of PGI that can be obtained via application to the CLS DAC (see [Introduction](https://cls-genetics.github.io/docs/intro.html)).
 These PGI are available for the NCDS, BCS, Next Steps, and MCS (parents and children).